Skip to main content

 Parameters:

-• dataset_id (str) - Dataset ID to get
+• dataset_id (str) - The dataset ID for the dataset to interact with

-• dataset_version_id (str) - Optional dataset version ID
+• dataset_version_id (str) - The version ID for the dataset version to interact with

 Example: